openkcm/infra-apeirora-showroom/setup/readme.md

 ```
 Notes:
 * `remoteNamespace` allows referencing Secrets in that namespace without repeating the namespace.
 * `serviceAccount` auth assumes ESO is querying a cluster reachable via the API server address.
-For true cross-cluster where the Infra ESO must talk to Worker API, ensure network reachability (VPN / VPC peering) and that the token audience matches API server expectations.
+For true cross-cluster where the Infra ESO must talk to Worker API.
 * `caBundle` must be the PEM (base64 inline) of the Worker cluster CA (matches kubeconfig CA).

 #### 16.4 ExternalSecret Definition